 Reproduction is naturally controlled by hormones.
 In order to synchronize a group of cows or heifers into heat and induce ovulation, hormones have to be administered at specific times following a standardized system.
 Failure to follow the details of these systems will cause poor results.
 The major hormones used in synchronization programs and the function of each are listed below.

 - Prostaglandin – PG: most synchronization methods use one or more injections of prostaglandin.
 Toward the end of the estrous cycle the cow naturally produces PG to regress the corpus luteum (CL) which has been producing progesterone during the middle of the estrous cycle.
-When this occurs the dominant follicle is allowed to complete development, produce estrogen, come into heat and ovulate the egg.
+When this occurs the dominant follicle is allowed to complete development, produce estrogen, cows come into heat and ovulate.
 If PG is injected at the correct stage of the cycle the same sequence of events will occur.

 - Gonadotropin Releasing Hormone – GnRH: is produced naturally in the brain and causes release of other hormones which are important for follicular development and ovulation.
 When injected into cattle, GnRH causes either ovulation of the dominant follicle or formation of luteal tissue within the follicle which will regress when PG is injected later.

 - Progesterone – P: is the hormone produced in high levels by the CL between day 5 and 16 of the estrous cycle.
 The hormone prevents heat and ovulation.
-If the cow is pregnant progesterone maintains pregnancy.
-When used in heat synchronization programs, progesterone is released slowly from a device that was inserted into the vagina for seven days.
-This progesterone treatment before an injection of PG ensures regression of the CL in response to a PG inject because most cattle will have a CL that has developed over the seven day period.
-Progesterone will also delay heat in cattle that undergo natural regression of the CL during the seven day period before a PG injection.
+If the cow is pregnant, progesterone maintains pregnancy.
+When used in heat synchronization programs, progesterone is released slowly from a device that was inserted into the vagina for five or seven days.
+This progesterone treatment before an injection of PG ensures regression of the CL in response to a PG injection because most cattle will have a CL that has developed over the seven day period.
+Progesterone will also delay heat in cattle that undergo natural regression of the CL during the five or seven day period before a PG injection.

 Commercial Hormone Products